Forest Bathing Guide Training · BELGIUM · 10-15 Oct 2020

 - Enhancing personal awareness of your relationship with nature.

-2) Mentored Practice: the immersion is followed by a 3 months Mentored Practice to integrate the immersion learnings where you will be:
+2) 3-month Mentored Practice, home-based, to integrate the immersion learning, where you will be:

 - Paired with a local mentor that will support your journey.